Murray Hamilton: Career

 Hamilton complained in a newspaper article about being typecast, stating "After I was first cast as a heavy on The Untouchables, I couldn't ever persuade them [producers] that I could also do something else."
 While comic roles were rare for Hamilton during his Hollywood career, he had one opposite Andy Griffith in the 1958 military comedy No Time for Sergeants, as well as an appearance in Steven Spielberg's raucous comedy 1941, released in 1979.
 He also appeared in a comedic guest spot on Mama's Family in the second-season episode "Mama Cries Uncle" as Uncle Roy.
 He was more often cast in dramatic works, such as the science-fiction drama Seconds (1966), which starred Rock Hudson.
 In his most high-profile performances, Hamilton appeared with Paul Newman in The Hustler (1961), playing Findley, a wealthy billiards player who gambles for high stakes, and with Dustin Hoffman in The Graduate (1967) as Mr. Robinson, husband of the seductress Mrs. Robinson.
 In 1975, Hamilton appeared again with Newman in The Drowning Pool.
 He also worked with Robert Redford in a pair of films, The Way We Were (1973) and Brubaker (1980).
 In early 1982 he appeared as a judge presiding over an impromptu court case on an episode of Bret Maverick.

 For many years before and during his film career, Hamilton was a prominent dramatic stage actor, earning a Tony Award nomination for his role in the 1965 production of Absence of a Cello.
 New York Times theater critic Brooks Atkinson praised his work in the play Stockade, which was based on a part of the James Jones novel From Here to Eternity: "Murray Hamilton is an ideal Prewitt.
 Modest in manner, pleasant of voice, he has a steel-like spirit that brings Prewitt honestly to life."
 When the actor was suffering from cancer and found film roles harder to come by, his old co-star George C. Scott helped out by getting him a part in the made-for-television movie The Last Days of Patton (1986).

 Death

 Hamilton died of lung cancer at age 63, and is interred at Oakdale Cemetery in his native Washington, North Carolina.
-He and his wife, Terri DeMarco Hamilton (of The DeMarco Sisters), had a son, David.
+He and his wife, Terri DeMarco Hamilton (of The DeMarco Sisters), had a son, David Honeycutt Hamilton.